Home » Projects » Finish » The Best Clear Coat for Wood Projects

 I have an imprint of an orbital sander on my insulated garage door.

-Many years ago I attempted a tricky color match on a maple desk top – which is extremely hard to do with a blotch-prone hard maple project.
+Many years ago, I attempted a tricky color match on a maple desk top – which is extremely hard to do with a blotch-prone challenging maple project.
 And after many redo’s and touch-ups (and a late nite) was frustrated at the process.

-What I would have done different?
-Use a test piece of maple first, found the right application process AND THEN tackled the larger surface.
+What would I have done differently?
+You can use a test piece of maple first, find the proper application process, and only then finish the larger surface of the project.

-While applying a clear wood finish may not have the same level of difficulty, if you’re new to wood finishes try a test piece of the backside of your project first to get the hang of it.
+While applying a clear wood finish may have a different level of difficulty, if you’re new to wood finishes, try a test piece of the backside of your project first to get the hang of it.

 Frequently Asked Questions